- About this page:

 Water diverted into the Canal is controlled by water rights and permits issued by the State.
 The City of Albany holds rights and permits for 31.7 million gallons.
 They are an 1878 right to 13.3 million gallons a day (mgd) and a 1979 permit for 18.4 mgd.
 Legally, the older a right or permit, the more secure it is.
 The dates help determine how Oregon water is allocated and protected.
 If water rationing is necessary due to a drought, for example, those who hold newer rights or permits are cut off first.

-Reporting Problems along the Canal
+Reporting problems along the canal

-Citizens who see problems regarding the canal banks, blocked flow, or dangerous trees may contact the City at the numbers above.
 Please indicate you are calling about the Canal, and leave your name, address and telephone number, the location of concern, and a brief description of the problem.